-Timothy Rasinski is co-author of The Megabook of Fluency.
+Timothy Rasinski is co-author of The Megabook of Fluency, a winner of the Learning® Magazine 2019 Teachers’ Choice Award for the Classroom.
 He joins EDU to answer the question "why fluency?"

 I have been an advocate for reading fluency ever since I was an elementary school intervention teacher in the late 1970s and early 80s.
 I still recall working with students who were experiencing significant difficulty in reading, and not making much progress with them by using traditional instructional approaches in word recognition and comprehension.
 It was quite frustrating to provide what I thought was the best instruction possible, and yet see my students continue to struggle.